 The harbor was built by the Venetians in the mid-1300s – for both the trading of goods and protection from pirates.
 Today, the harbor is used by small fishing vessels and tourist boats and the crescent curve is lined with cafes, restaurants and traditional tavernas.

 The Venetians built the fortress (then called Revellino del Porto) on the northwest side of the Old Harbor in the 1600s.
 As part of the city’s defense system, the fortress was used as barracks, ammunition storage and the headquarters of the army.
+However, in 1645 the city was conquered by the Turks.
+They continued to use the fort as barracks – or Firka in Turkish.
+Which is why it is called the Firka Fortress today.

 The Maritime Museum of Crete is located at the entrance to the Firka Fortress.
-Featuring nice displays on the island’s maritime history – as well as showcasing exhibits on the island’s nature – the museum is one of the top things to see in Chania, Greece.
+Featuring nice displays on the island’s maritime history – as well as showcasing exhibits on nature – the museum is one of the top things to see in Chania, Greece.

 #12 See the Old Mosque of Chania

-Sitting along the Old Venetian Port is a striking and unusual building: the Old Chania Mosque.
+Sitting along the Old Venetian Port is a striking building: the Old Chania Mosque.
 Built in 1645, the mosque is named the Kucuk Hasan Pasha Mosque (for the first Ottoman commander in Chania).
-The mosque features an odd onion dome, but it is missing its minaret (which was destroyed in the 1900s and never rebuilt).

 #13 Check Out the Lighthouse of Chania

+Standing at the entrance to the port, the unique Chania Lighthouse has an interesting history.
 Built by the Venetians in the late 1500s as a defensive measure, the lighthouse didn’t survive the Turkish invasion.
 All but the base was left in ruins until 1864, when the Egyptians (who were protecting Crete at the time) rebuilt it.

 The mishmash of architectural styles has resulted in the lighthouse being listed as an important archeological site.
 It also is one of the oldest functioning lighthouses in the world.
 Visitors can make the long walk out to the lighthouse – which is one of the top things to do in Chania Town – or simply gaze at it from afar.